google/comprehensive-rust/mdbook-slide-evaluator/README.md

 $ cargo run -- /path/to/my/workspace/comprehensive-rust/book
 ```

-## run mdbook-slide-size
+## Run mdbook-slide-size

 If a screenshot directory is provided, the tool can also create screenshots to
 evaluate this manually.
-The tool always recursively grabs all *.html files from
+The tool always recursively grabs all `*.html` files from
 the given directory and processes it.

 ```